gfickel/gfickel.github.io/_posts/2024-03-23-creating-a-model-server-and-making-better-wheels.markdown

 - Some Kubernetes configs for easy horizontal scaling.
 - Add some configurations to environment variables, such as port number and number of parallel workers.
 They can be easily when running the Docker images.
 - Add Locust load tests.
-- Add support to ssl_server_credentials
+- Add support to ssl_server_credentials.

 The good thing about being so small is that those things are somewhat simple to implement.
 And by simple I mean that there is not a lot of moving pieces here to keep track of, and they could be accomplished with a few lines of code.